MBadriNarayanan/ObjectDetectionUsingYOLOv3/README.md

 # ObjectDetectionUsingYOLOv3
-Object detection using YOLO v3 Algorithm on custom dataset.
+Object detection using YOLO v3 Algorithm with custom dataset.